nus-cs2103-AY2425S1/tp/docs/UserGuide.md

 ### Filtering volunteers by availability for an event: `/e filter`

-Filters the volunteer list to only shows volunteers who can be assigned to the event specified by `INDEX` After using this command, you should use the [`list`](#listing-all-volunteers-and-events--list) command to display all volunteers as per normal.
+Filters the volunteer list to only shows volunteers who can be assigned to the event specified by `INDEX`.
+After using this command, you should use the [`list`](#listing-all-volunteers-and-events--list) command to display all volunteers as per normal.

 Format: `/e filter INDEX`

-* The index refers to the number on the left of the event and volunteer's name in their respective lists.
+* The index refers to the number on the left of the event name.
 * The index **must be a positive integer** 1, 2, 3, …​

 Examples: